Website Preloader

 As with any other principle, rule, or ratio in art and design, the Golden Ratio is best used to inform your decisions rather than a strict set of rules that must always be followed.

-Whether for a book, a page on the web, or creating a collage of photos, using the golden ratio will allow you a foundation to begin building your elements.
+Whether for a book, a page on the web, or creating a collage of photos, using the golden ratio will give you a foundation to begin building your elements.

 Spacing